Denise Richardson on September 4, 2018

 Every family is unique and involved grandparents enrich a child’s life and fulfill many roles.
 Some children live in traditional families with two biological parents and their siblings, visiting their grandparents throughout the year.
 Other families have multiple generations living in one household.
 I myself lived in this type of environment after my grandfather died when I was a teenager and my mother brought my grandmother home to live with us from Jamaica.
 In other families, children live with and are raised by their grandparents.

 Historian.
 Traditionally, grandparents connect the child with their past by relating stories of their lives and the lives of other older relatives.
 As children get older, grandparents may help them develop a family tree and can bring their ancestors to life.
-They can relate stories about the child’s parent when they were young.
+They can relate stories about the child’s parents when they were young.

 Role Model.
 When grandparents have a solid relationship with their grandchildren, they can be another role model and offer guidance when a child encounters a problem and wants advice.
 They can also provide a sympathetic ear if the child is having some problems that may not be easily resolved.
 This type of support can provide a sense of security for the child.